Sylvanas Abilities and Strategy

 Shoot an arrow that can be reactivated to deal 228 (+4% per level) damage and Silence enemies in an area for 2.5 seconds.
 The arrow detonates automatically if it reaches maximum range.

-Wailing Arrow is recognised as one of the strongest Heroic Abilities in the game.
+Wailing Arrow is recognized as one of the strongest Heroic Abilities in the game.
 It deals a large amount of damage instantly in a relatively large area and from a long range, but more importantly, silences all affected targets for a significant duration.
 This means that you should not be using Wailing Arrow solely for its damage, unless it is to secure one or more kills in a late-game situation.
 Ideally, it should be used as a follow-up if you are the aggressor to prevent opponents from healing or escaping.
 In a defensive situation, Wailing Arrow can make it more difficult for opponents to follow up on their own initiation.
 It also has more niche uses, such as interrupting a number of key channeled Heroic Abilities.

 Mind Control